Educating military and civilian engineering management leaders for over 40 years

 - 8 Alumni reached Vice Admiral (3 stars)/Senior Executive Service (SES) (at 3 star equivalent level), with many more Alumni serving in distinguished positions

-- Match your schedule with online and face to face classes off-campus and on campus, and online
+- Match your schedule with face to face classes off-campus and on campus, and online

 - May transfer up to 9 hours from Defense Acquisition University

 - We are committed to excellence and student career success